BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 The key users of this product will be any admin or team that is responsible for publishing a docker image.
 It can also be individual software developers contributing to projects containing makefiles on github.
-The product won’t  be applicable to users who expect to be alerted regarding security vulnerabilities in their source code.

 ## Scope and features of the project:

-The scope of the project is a subset of official docker images published on DockerHub.
+* Identify fixes: Analyze a subset of the official docker images published on DockerHub and identify security vulnerabilities fixed as a result of changes in Dockerfile.
-One of the stretch goals will be the automatic remediation of the security threats by creating a PR with the fix to the repo.
-If there are multiple fixes for a security threat, then analyzing the docker image and determining the fix which better matches the project.
-The product won’t consider security vulnerabilities in the source code.

-### Features:
-* Identifies changes made in a commit and tag them as a security threat or a feature addition.
+* Tag commits: Identify changes made in a commit and tag them as a security threat remediation or feature addition.
-* Demonstrates how a security threat is fixed in a particular commit.
+* Analyze trends: Create a report contains information regarding the speed at which an identified security threat is fixed in the official Docker Images.
-* Identifies what are the trends followed by developer while fixing these vulnerabilities.
-* Proves why shift-left paradigm is better
-* Outputs a visualization on the various metrics learned while performing the study (TBD).
+* Automatic remediation: A stretch goal of the project is the automatic remediation when the security vulnerability is identified in a GitHub repository.
+This could automatic creation of a Pull Request containing the fix for the security threat or providing feedback in the repository with suggestions about the fixes.
+* Choose a fix: Analyze the repository and providing a fix which better suits the project (When there are multiple fixes for a security threat).

 ## Solution Concept: